E-macularius/laughing-garbanzo/README.md

 - No network latency between the frontend client and backend api.
 I would have to add support for retries or handshakes when transmitting data if the network turns out to be inconsistent.
 - No security for our endpoints means anybody can change the database.
 This works for a local proof-of-concept, but a full authentication scheme with OAuth and defined roles for each of our Controllers will be necessary for Production.
 - Similarly, Production would require running everything over an encrypted HTTPS connection.

+---

+# Presentation

+1. Code structure and key components

+1. Design decisions and trade-offs

+1. Alternative approaches, scaling, extensibility
+    - Separate Product Counts from the Products themselves so that we can manage Product descriptions, categories, and properties separately.
+    - Add endpoints for increment/decrement, since those will be used most often by our stockers.
+This also keeps more of the business logic on the back end instead of having to account for them in the front end.
+    - Mobile app using the stripped down endpoints.